Wine and Spirit Education Trust

 The L2 certificate builds on the knowledge gained in L1 and introduces more in-depth topics.
 Students study various grapes and how environmental, winemaking and maturation affect these wines.
 In addition, sparkling wine, fortified wine, and major wine regions are introduced.
 The exam has two parts: a 50-multiple choice question assessment and a blind wine tasting.
 Upon successful completion, a lapel pin and certificate are awarded.

 Level 3 Awards in Wines

-Level 3 is considered a professional qualification, especially for those who are building a career in wine.
+Level 3 is considered a professional qualification, especially for building a career in wine.
 The course provides an in-depth exploration into viticulture, fermentation, aging, and distributing wine.
 Sparkling, fortified, and still wines of the world are also presented.
 The tasting portion of this course is also thorough: students must evaluate and describe wine at a professional level.

 Level 4 Diploma in Wines

 This is the highest level of WSET Certifications.
 An L4 diploma is a six-part wine course imparting expert knowledge in winemaking, wine businesses, fortified and sparkling wines, and an independent research assignment.
 This wine diploma takes 18 – 36 months to complete, and upon completion, a lapel pin and certificate are awarded.
 Students can also use ‘DipWSET’ as part of their professional signature.

 Apart from the wine qualifications offered by the WSET, there are also qualifications available in spirits and sake.